-on custodians to take action to preserve information in their possession, custody, or control.
 Although these last steps still constitute processing within the meaning of the GDPR, they at least delay the exposure of the information to other persons unless and until it is needed, and in some cases it may become unnecessary to collect the data if it turns out to be irrelevant or otherwise immaterial.

 Some U.S. litigants, due to cost, burden, proportionality, and business interruption reasons, already take minimization concepts into account when preserving information under U.S. law.
-Litigants who are not already using these more deliberative preservation strategies in the U.S. generally should consider employing them when preserving personal information that is subject to the GDPR to comply with the GDPR's minimization principle.
-Furthermore, under minimization principles, counsel should consider reserving collection of or copying information for preservation purposes to those extreme situations where it is absolutely necessary-for example, where the information is in the hands of a bad actor likely to destroy relevant information.
-In such cases, the reason for preservation should be documented thoroughly and be based on principles of minimization.
+135 Litigants who are not already using these more deliberative preservation strategies in the U.S. generally should consider employing them when preserving personal information that is subject to the GDPR to comply with the GDPR's minimization principles, counsel should consider reserving collection of or copying information for preservation purposes only when absolutely required to do so to ensure adequate protection of discoverable